Optimize user experience through heatmaps & session recordings

 We may already be aware of the importance of user experience design in business success stories.
 It’s vital that the design is not only catchy but usable.
-To take things up a notch, we have Heatmap and Session Recording, which help marketers get a peek into the user’s minds.
+To take things up a notch, we have heatmaps and session recordings, which help marketers get a peek into the user’s minds.

-Each of them has their special features which help marketers understand where they have gone wrong or what can be developed a bit further.
+Each of them has its special features which help marketers understand where they have gone wrong or what can be developed a bit further.
 Since it’s all about converting the leads, we need to ensure they get the best possible experience from us.
-To optimize the user experience, we require the use of Heatmaps and Session Recording.
+To optimize the user experience, we require the use of heatmaps and session recordings.

 Let’s dive into the details to see what the fun is all about.

 No, we are not talking about any successor to microwave ovens.
 Heatmap is an impactful method to understand what features of your website attract your visitor and what causes them to close the tab.
 This provides you with a full insight on which areas of your website need work and which do not.